vincent-peugnet/wcms/MANUAL.md

 ### Moderation

-Moderation can be done in [page edit view](#edition-interface) right panel.
+Moderation of comments can be done in [page edit view](#edition-interface) right panel.
+This means that it's reserved to page's [authors](#authors) or [super editors](#super-editor) and above.

+Each comment have a status determined by one of the 3 colors: 🔴🟠🟢

+#### Approval

 Each comment have a *approved* status, that can be checked or unchecked.

 Comments from logged-in users are *approved* by default whereas visitor users are not.

 By default, [comment list inclusion](#comment-list) do not display unapproved comments.
-This prevent any visitor comment being displayed without editor's approval.
+This prevent any visitor comment from being displayed without editor's approval.

+In the editor interface, un-approved comments have an orange color status 🟠 (it correspond the central checkbox).
+To approve a comment, check the right 🟢 (green) checkbox.

+#### Comment deletion

+Comments can be deleted from the database by checking the red option 🔴 (the closest button to the trash icon).
+Once a comment is deleted, it's not possible to restore it.